kingluddite/reactsensei.com/src/posts/git.md

 ## How to clone a repo while inside the folder itself
 `$ git clone git@github:me/name.git .`

-## How to cloen the folder if the folder is not empty
+## How to clean the folder if the folder is not empty
 ```
 git init
 git remote add origin git@github.com:me/name.git